OSharpe001/anime_hunter/README.md

 ## Approach Taken:

 **I decided to split this app into multiple pages since there will be a lot of information to be displayed, once a search is executed.
-Also because there will be items that would take a decent amount of screen space on a page, (like the watchlist and the About Page's introduction text).
+Also because there will be items that would take a decent amount of screen space on a page, (like the watchlist and the About page's introduction text).
 Shortly after making multiple pages, I figured I should make one that is mostly blank to show off the fan-art (background images) I found on the internet.
 After implementing that, I thought it would be nice to also see the posters that are returned from a particular search item, as well.
 I then turned the poster display into a button that would set that poster as the background image so that it may be viewed on the "Poster Page".**
 **Since this is an app to find new anime, I decided to make a watch-list page ("Bingo Book") to save any particular titles the user may fancy.
 That being the case, I knew I would have to use local storage so that their saved titles would still be there when they return.**

 ---